Podcast Host, directory, and website. Oh My!

 Spotify offers a vast library of audio content from music, playlists, and podcasts.
 They’ve managed to make itself available on multiple platforms.
 This includes Apple, Google, and Microsoft among others.
 As Spotify becomes the new replacement for CD players to hear an artist’s music, it has the potential to dominate the market as a podcast directory as well.

 Another giant player is Google Podcasts.
-Thanks to its reputation, it didn’t take long before they started to take market share from other directories.
+Thanks to its reputation, it didn’t take long before it started to take market share from other directories.
 Google Podcasts has managed to establish a large audio library that’s easily accessible.
 They are also able to incorporate online streaming in their other products such as the Google Home and Google Play Apps.

 Stitcher presents as an alternative to the mainstream podcast directories.
 Aside from streaming services, the brand also employs a practical set of analytical tools to help you manage your channel.
 Armed with powerful analytics, the app recommends relevant content for listeners.
 A drawback though with the app is that the analytics are only tied to the statistics that can be collected there.
 So naturally, the recommendations for your listeners are tailored based on their listening history on Stitcher only.

-TuneIn is another podcast directory that is the closest to a radio with multiple radio stations.
+TuneIn is another podcast directory that is the closest to radio with multiple radio stations.
 There’s local news being streamed online along with podcasts on sports, music, and other topics.
 Since this resembles more like a radio station, you can easily switch the station and tune in to another that you find more interesting.

 What Is A Podcast Website